Rishab-Kumar09/Reel-AI/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- OpenAI for GPT-4 and Whisper APIs
-- Flutter team for the amazing framework
-- Firebase for backend services